bilgeonceken/react-suspense-image-loader/README.md

 You'll most likely define a spinner or a low resolution placeholder image while waiting for actual image to load.
 So I've prepared two examples for you to play with.

-Bot are included in the demo:
+Both are included in the demo:

 ```bash
 git clone https://github.com/bilgeonceken/ReactSuspenseImageLoader